 Side event at the UNFCCC nineteenth Conference of Parties (COP20) in Lima

-The Research Collaborative, together with the OECD Development Assistance Committee (DAC), is hosting a side event on “Tracking public and private climate finance: towards improved data and increased transparency”, on Thursday 4 December between 13:00 and 15:00 at the European Union pavilion (COP conference centre).
+The Research Collaborative, together with the OECD Development Assistance Committee (DAC), hosted a side event on “Tracking public and private climate finance: towards improved data and increased transparency”, on Thursday 4 December between 13:00 and 15:00 at the European Union pavilion (COP conference centre).

-With the objective to outline and discuss recent achievements and on-going initiatives as well as collaborations in tracking climate finance, the event will include presentations and updates from the DAC, the Research Collaborative, international finance institutions, country delegates and non-governmental representatives.
+With the objective to outline and discuss recent achievements and on-going initiatives as well as collaborations in tracking climate finance, the event included presentations and updates from the DAC, the Research Collaborative, international finance institutions, country delegates and non-governmental representatives.

 Further information about OECD at UNFCCC COP20.

 |17 November 2014||

 Release of the brochure “Policy Perspective: Estimating mobilised private climate finance”